 For an omelet like this, any cheese you have will do.
-I have used feta and chevre and various blues and Brie and Camembert and Tomme and many others.
-If your cheese won’t grate, just slice it up and put it aside.
+I have used feta and chèvre and various blues and Brie and Camembert and Tomme and many others.
+If your cheese won’t grate, just slice it up or crumble it instead.

-I also headed out to my little backyard deck herb garden and harvested a bunch of green onion tops and then lightly beat a couple of pastured eggs.
-I chopped the onion tops very finely and added them to the egg.
+I also headed out to my little backyard herb garden and harvested a bunch of green onion tops.
+I chopped the onion tops and added them to the eggs.

-Once your vegetables or meat or whatever are warmed through, add the eggs, sprinkle with sea salt and black pepper, and cover the pan.
+Once your vegetables or meat or whatever are warmed through, add the eggs, sprinkle with sea salt and black pepper.
+Turn the fire down to its lowest setting and cover the pan.

-Reduce the heat to low and let the omelet cook through.
+With the heat on low it may take a few minutes for the omelet to cook through.
 If you are feeling brave, you can try to flip it halfway through but, with the lid on and a low enough heat, this won’t be necessary.

-Once the eggs are cooked, top with the grated or sliced cheese and put the lid back on till it melts.
-Serve!
+Once the eggs are cooked, top with the grated or sliced cheese, turn the stove off, and put the lid back on till it melts.
+This happens pretty quickly.

 * They clean your fridge.